bvobart/ceiLED/ReadMe.md

 - `ceiled-web`: a ReactJS website that serves as a remote control for displaying cool RGB colour patterns on the LED strips.
 Recently rewritten using the amazing React hooks, TypeScript and MaterialUI v4.
 - `ceiled-server`: a TypeScript NodeJS web server that hosts a recently rewritten socket.io WebSocket API and connects to a MongoDB database for authorisation.
 It is what `ceiled-web` talks to in order to show its cool colours, and it is what carefully exposes `ceiled-driver` to the internet.
 - `ceiled-driver`: a low-level hardware driver written in Rust.
 This is what actually controls the LED strips.
 It accepts a simple yet powerful API through a UNIX socket.
-In the future, I want to set it up as a native module NPM package, so that `ceiled-server` can use its API directly instead of as a separate process through a Unix socket.
+In the future, I want to set it up as a WASM NPM package, so that `ceiled-server` can use its API directly instead of as a separate process through a Unix socket.

-Finally, to bring it all together, to help with installing and managing your installation, there's `ceiled-cli`, a small but very useful command-line utility written in Bash.
+Finally, to bring it all together, to help with installing and managing your installation, there's `ceiled-cli`, a small but very useful command-line utility written completely in Bash.

 Branch  | Build status
 --------|--------